rapid7/insightconnect-plugins/sql/help.md

 # Version History

-* 2.0.7 - Introduced enum data type for `connection.type` property
+* 2.0.7 - Add supported databases as a drop-down list | Add example inputs
 * 2.0.6 - Fix issue where connection test always success
 * 2.0.5 - New spec and help.md format for the Extension Library
 * 2.0.4 - Add support for Microsoft SQL server